practicalli/clojure/docs/automation/index.md

 # Automation

-Using an automation tool can provide a consistent command line interface across a wide range of projects
+Automation tools can provide a consistent command line interface across a wide range of projects.

 Whilst the Clojure CLI is a very extensible tool that flexibility can also add some complexity to its command line interface.

-Using a consistent set of user aliases can help manage the command line interface, however, automation tools can abstract the command line task even further to provide a consistent and simple to use experience whilst keeping the underlying flexibility
+Using a consistent set of user aliases can help manage the command line interface, however, automation tools can abstract the command line task even further to provide a consistent and simple to user experience whilst keeping the underlying flexibility.

+!!!
+HINT "Practicalli recommends make"
+    A Makefile is not reliant on programming language knowledge so has no barrier to those who are unfamiliar with the Clojure language.

+    Make is useful when working with mixed language teams to create a unified tool and command line across a wide range of projects.

 ## Automation tooling